SAP-samples/teched2023-DT261/exercises/ex3 /README.md

 # Exercise 3: SAP Note Analysis and Batch Implementation using Note Analyzer

 Note Analyzer is a tool that allows you analyse the SAP Notes provided by SAP in a file format.
+The SAP Notes may be belonging to a certain functionality and helps you to ensure that the functionality is up-to-date in your system.
 The tool analyse and suggests possible actions depending on the result.

 By the end of this Exercise, you will know how to launch Note Analyzer, from where to download the input XML files, how to upload the XML file and how to interpret the analysed result and take actions.

 ## Exercise 3.1: Launch Note Analyzer